howest-mct/2021-2022-projectone-LagaeJens/readme.md

 ##Getting things started

-To configure the Pi please check out the detailed guide on my [instructables](https://www.instructables.com/PuzzlBox/) page
+To configure the Pi please check out the detailed guide on my [instructables](https://www.instructables.com/PuzzlBox/) page.

+## The circuits
+The circuit with schematics can be found on the [instructables](https://www.instructables.com/PuzzlBox/) page.

 ## Instructables

 Plaats zeker een link naar de Instructables zodat het project kan nagebouwd worden!